This post has been updated.

 - At the top right of the next screen, click the SETTINGS button.

-- Scroll down the next page until you reach a section called “DNA Ethnicity and Matches Access.”
-Click the blue “Add a person” link.
+- Scroll down the next page until you reach a section called “Sharing Preferences” with a subsection called “DNA Ethnicity and Matches.”
+Click the blue “Change” link.

 - In the field that appears, enter the Ancestry user name or email address of the person you are inviting.
 User names are case sensitive.

-- Designate the role for the guest.
+- Select a radio button to designate the role for the guest.
 A “Viewer” can see your ethnicity estimates and match list the same way you can, but can’t do anything else.
 A “Collaborator” can see your results; add notes, stars, and color groups; and link your DNA results to a tree.
 A “Manager” can do all of the above as well as download your raw data to upload elsewhere.
 Only give manager status to someone you trust implicitly.

 - Finally, click the SEND INVITATION button.
 Your guest will receive an email with instructions on how to proceed.
 If the email falls into the wrong hands, don’t worry!
 Your results remain protected, because only your guest can use the invitation, and they have to log in to Ancestry again (even in they’re already logged in) to accept it.